IgniteUI/igniteui-docfx/en/components/input-group.md

 ### Custom Validators
 Some input fields may require custom validation and this could be achieved via custom validators.
 When the value is valid, the validator will return `null` and when the value is invalid, it will generate a set of errors that could be used to display a specific error message on the screen.

-Below is an example of a custom reactive form validator that validates if the entered username matches a predefined one.
+Below is an example of a simple custom reactive form validator that validates if the entered username contains a predefined value.
 ```ts
 public registrationForm = new FormGroup<User>({
     username: new FormControl<string>('', { nonNullable: true, validators: [this.usernameValidator('infragistics')] })